cypress-io/cypress-documentation/source/api/commands/hover.md

 Using `.trigger()` will only affect events in JavaScript and will not trigger any effects in CSS.
 {% endnote %}

+As a workaround, check out the {$ url 'recipe leveraging Chrome remote debugging' recipes#Fundamentals} to set pseudo classes like `hover`.

 ### Simulating `mouseover` event to get popover to display

 ```javascript